What Is a SUSAR in Clinical Trials?

-The European Union.
-Reporting of SUSAR is mandatory for clinical investigators in the European Union.
-A report must be submitted to the national competent authority within 15 days of occurrence (7 days in case of death or life-threatening issue).
+- The European Union: Reporting of SUSAR is mandatory for clinical investigators in the European Union.
+A report must be submitted to the national competent authority within 15 days of occurrence (seven days in case of death or life-threatening issue).

-The USA.
-In the USA, reporting of adverse events during clinical trials is mandatory, but during clinical care, it is voluntary.
-The US FDA has a reporting system for Serious Adverse Events (SAEs) through the AERS (Adverse Event Reporting System).
+- The United States: In the U.S., reporting of adverse events during clinical trials is mandatory, but during clinical care it is voluntary.
+The U.S. FDA has a reporting system for serious adverse events (SAEs) through the AERS (FDA Adverse Event Reporting System, also known as FAERS).
 During the reporting process and assessment, it is decided if the adverse event was unexpected.
 FDA regulations require reporting within 15 days for any reactions that are both serious and unexpected.

-Canada.
-In Canada, clinical trial sponsors are required to report SUSARs to Health Canada.
-Clinical trial sponsors, also known as applicants, must report within 15 days of occurrence (7 days in case of death or life-threatening issue) to Health Canada any SUSARs that occurred inside and outside Canada while the drug is in clinical trials in Canada.
-Within 8 days of informing Health Canada of the SUSAR, a complete report which includes an assessment of the importance and implication of any findings must be submitted to Health Canada.
+- Canada: Clinical trial sponsors in Canada are required to report SUSARs to Health Canada.
+Clinical trial sponsors, also known as applicants, must report within 15 days of occurrence (seven days in case of death or life-threatening issue) to Health Canada any SUSARs that occurred inside and outside Canada while the drug is in clinical trials in Canada.
+Within eight days of informing Health Canada of the SUSAR, a complete report which includes an assessment of the importance and implication of any findings must be submitted to Health Canada.

 Lack of Harmonization